nwheels-io/NWheels/README.md

 NWheels is A-to-Z architectural recipe and implementation framework for enterprise applications and data processing systems built on the Microsoft .NET platform.

-_Initiated by [Felix Berman](http://wesimplify.net/), a caffeine-driven software developer, hands-on architect, and agile practitioner._
+_Initiated by [Felix Berman](http://wesimplify.net/), a caffeine-driven software developer and hands-on architect._

 Introduction
 -----